conjure-up/conjure-up/docs/config-spec.md

   * `recommendedCharms`: **optional** A list of of recommended charms that would be useful for the bundle.
   * `additionalQuestions`: **optional** List of additional questions a bundle would require for deployment.
   * `bootstrapSeries`: **optional** Distro series of bootstrap controller
-* `bin`: Mostly used in packaging the application for telling conjure what script to execute.

 ## Additional Questions